hitontology/hitontology.eu/README.md

 # hitontology.eu

 This is the website for HITO – A Health IT Ontology for systematically describing application systems and software products in health IT.
-It is a fork of the [original Hyde layout](https://github.com/poole/hyde) that used to be a theme for Jekyll but is now standalone.
+It is a fork of the [Hyde layout](https://github.com/poole/hyde), which itself is based on Jekyll, a static site generator.

 ## Setup
+Clone this repository , e.g. `git clone git@github.com:hitontology/hitontology.eu.git`

 1. Install Ruby
-2. Install the Gems from the Gemfile
+2. Install Bundler
+3. Use Bundler to install the dependencies

+Alternatively, you can use the Dockerfile.

 ### Example for Arch Linux

     $ sudo pacman -S ruby

-Add the following to your environment configuration file, such as `.profile` or `.zshrc` and reload (source) it:
+Add the following to your environment configuration file, such as `.profile` or `.zshrc` and reload (`source ~/.zshrc`) it:

     export GEM_HOME="$(ruby -e 'puts Gem.user_dir')"
     export PATH="$PATH:$GEM_HOME/bin"

-Install the gems:

-    $ gem install jekyll jekyll-relative-links webrick

-Normally the recommended way is to use bundler with the provided Gemfile:
+Use bundler with the provided Gemfile:

     $ gem install bundler
     $ bundle install

-However that resulted in the error `Bundler::GemNotFound: Could not find jekyll-4.2.1.gem for installation` in testing.
+However that resulted in the error `Bundler::GemNotFound: Could not find jekyll-4.2.1.gem for installation` in testing on one machine.

 ### Example for MacOS (with Homebrew)